Vire7777/TG2-Legacy/README.md

 - Waylay issues
 - Watch tower balancing
 - Hedge tavern girl assigned to dance always stops dancing and needs to be reassigned
+- [Add] In Important person book, can find the guild masters and the alderman (only after their election from day 1-2)
 - [Fixed] Can not ride a horse if not owned a castle (country estate or more)
 - [Fixed] No entry for court date in journal.
 Judge always no shows
 - [Fixed] Accuse Witch broken (weird)